natgo/wt-wiki-scraper/wikitext-transpiled/fleet/LCM(6)%20Zippo.md

 '''Pros:'''

-* 40 mm Bofors and several 20 mm Oerlikon autocannons
+* 40 mm Bofors and several 20 mm Oerlikon auto-cannons
 * Features two flamethrowers as a deadly close-range weapon
 * Napalm fuel can light the water surface on fire for a brief moment, causing any boats that pass on it to catch fire